Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Results and discussion

-One of the aims of this research is to investigate the impact of different combinations of features on the performance of DBNs.
-It is observed that, on average, the combination of OHLCV and technical indicators yields the best results for all altcoins, with an average precision of $67.80\%$.
-Conversely, DBNs built solely on OHLCV achieve the lowest performance, with an average precision of $66.17\%$.
-However, it should be noted that adding more features to the DBN models does not always result in further improvement in precision and sometimes even decreases the performance.
-For example, the DBN model constructed with all features (Group No. 4) for Binance Coin has slightly lower performance ($69.98\%$) than the DBN model that only contains OHLCV and technical indicators (Group No. 3) with $73.63\%$ precision.
-This suggests that including external factors alongside other groups of features may negatively affect the precision of the DBN model for Binance Coin.
+We see that on average, the combination of OHLCV and technical indicators yields the best results for all cryptocurerncies~(average precision $70.05\%$).
+Conversely, DBNs built solely on OHLCV achieve the lowest performance~(average precision $66.57\%$).
+However, it should be noted that adding more features to the DBN models does not always result in further improvements, but sometimes decreases the performance.
+For example, the DBN model constructed with all features~(OHLCV-EF-TI) for Binance Coin performs worse ($69.98\%$) than the DBN model that only contains OHLCV and technical indicators~(OHLCV-TI) with $73.63\%$ precision.
+Hence, including external factors alongside other groups of features may negatively impact the precision of the DBN model for Binance Coin.

-The influence of technical indicators on DBN performance varies among altcoins.
-For Binance Coin, Litecoin, and Ripple, introducing technical indicators to the basic DBN model (Group No.~1) significantly improves the model's performance, while for Ethereum and Tether, it leads to a slight decrease in precision.
+The influence of technical indicators on DBN performance varies among cryptocurrencies.
+For Binance Coin, Litecoin, and Ripple, introducing technical indicators to the basic DBN model~(OHLCV) substantially substantially improves the model's performance, while for Ethereum and Tether, it leads to a slight decrease in precision.
 In particular, using only Group No.~1 is sufficient for predicting Ethereum and Tether, as this group has the highest performance rate.
-It is worth noting that DBNs combining OHLCV and technical indicators (Group No.~3) consistently outperform those incorporating all features (Group No.~4).
+For Bitcoin, introducing technical indicators slightly improves the performance.
+It is worth noting that DBN~(OHLCV-TI) consistently outperforms or matches those incorporating all features.